LucasDelfino92/morrowindsharp/balance.md

 # BALANCE

+The major rebalances we will be installing are mort's trilogy of rebalances.

 - [**Beware the Sixth House (Sixth House Overhaul)**](https://www.nexusmods.com/morrowind/mods/46036) by mort: makes the Sixth House, properly, the most difficult content in the game.
 - [**Tribunal Rebalance**](https://www.nexusmods.com/morrowind/mods/45713) by mort: rebalances Tribunal as if it shipped with Morrowind.
 - [**Bloodmoon Rebalance**](https://www.nexusmods.com/morrowind/mods/45714) by mort: rebalances Bloodmoon as if it shipped with Morrowind.

+The following rebalances modify certain, specific aspects of the game.

 - [**Better Balanced Booze**](https://www.nexusmods.com/morrowind/mods/45844) by mort: rebalances alcohol so that it is less effective than potions.
   - Only install the **Better Balanced Booze - Heavy Drinker Mode** main file.
 - [**Controlled Consumption**](https://www.nexusmods.com/morrowind/mods/45624) by NullCascade: provides a configurable restriction on the amount of potions the player can drink at any one time, removing one of the largest exploits in the game.